shaack/bootstrap-input-spinner/README.md

 ##### editor (*new!*)

 An Editor defines, how the input is parsed and rendered.
 The default editor of the spinner is the `I18nEditor`, which renders and parses an internationalized number value.
-There are additional editors in `/src/input-spinner-custom-editors.js`.
-An
-Editor must implement the two functions `parse(customValue)`, to parse the input to a number and `render(number)` to render the number to the spinner input.
+There are custom editors in `/src/input-spinner-custom-editors.js`.
+An Editor must implement the two functions `parse(customValue)`, to parse the input to a number and `render(number)` to render the number to the spinner input.